beavertronics/beavertronics.github.io/.ignore/documentation/commenting guidelines.md

     blah blah blah blah balh
     -->

 However in each HTML files, the following should at the least have the following comments.
-More can be added to the files in addition to this, but this is the baseline for the comments.
+More can be added to the comment in addition to this, but this is the baseline for the comments.